UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-basic-branch-merge.md

 * master
 ```

-The start indicates the branch you are currently on.
+The star indicates the branch you are currently on.

 ## git checkout -b (create a new branch)

 We want to make some enhancements to our script but we don't want to mess up the trunk just yet.

 This is the command to create a new branch.